Mukilan1600/mern-list-manager/README.md

 # List Manager

-A simple authenticated list manager built using MongoDB, Express, React js and Node js (MERN Stack).
+> A simple authenticated list manager built using MongoDB, Express, React js and Node js (MERN Stack).

 ### Important

-Add the MongoDB URL and the JWT SECRET to the config file You do not have to build your react client, Heroku post build scripts takes care of it.
+Add the MongoDB URL and the JWT SECRET to the config file.
+You do not have to build your react client, Heroku post build scripts takes care of it.

 ### Installing